 Software revenue derived from enterprise software transactions (transactions greater than \$0.1 million) represented approximately 56% of our software revenue in the three months ended September 30, 2012 and approximately 55% of our software revenue in the three months ended September 30, 2011.
 As a result, enterprise software transactions increased by \$6.9 million, or 26%, in the three months ended September 30, 2012 compared to the three months ended September 30, 2011.
 This increase was primarily driven by a 19% increase in the average dollar amount of enterprise deals as well as a 6% increase in the total number of such transactions.
 The average dollar amount of such transactions was approximately \$247,000 in the three months ended September 30, 2012 and approximately \$208,000 in the three months ended September 30, 2011.
-Software revenue derived from transactions less than \$0.1 million increased \$4.5 million, or 21%, in the three months ended September 30, 2012 compared to the three months ended \$4.5 million, or 21%, in the three months ended September 30, 2012 compared to the three months ended \$4.5 million, or 21%, in the three months ended September 30, 2012 compared to the three months ended \$4.5 million, or 21%, in the three months ended September 30, 2012 compared to the three months ended September 30, 2011.
+Software revenue derived from transactions less than \$0.1 million increased \$4.5 million, or 21%, in the three months ended September 30, 2012 compared to the three months ended September 30, 2011.

 Software revenue derived from our indirect distribution channel (resellers and original equipment manufacturers) increased \$10.4 million, or 25%, in the three months ended September 30, 2012 compared to the three months ended September 30, 2011, and software revenue through our direct sales force increased \$1.0 million, or 17%, in the three months ended September 30, 2012 compared to the three months ended September 30, 2011.
 Software revenue generated by our international operations is almost exclusively transacted through indirect distribution channels.
-The increase in the dollar value of the software revenue through our direct sales channel is due to a higher dollar value of enterprise software transactions in the United States in the three months ended September 30, 2011.
+The increase in the dollar value of the software revenue through our direct sales channel is due to a higher dollar value of enterprise software transactions in the United States in the three months ended September 30, 2012 compared to the three months ended September 30, 2011.
 Software revenue that is derived from both our indirect channel partners and direct sales force are key attributes to our long-term growth strategy.
 We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term as more fully discussed above in the "Sources of Revenues" section.